jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

   * Wi-Fi router location
   * IP address location

 Authentication can be achieved using one or more of the mechanisms.
 Depending on the application, the authentication system may choose to use more than one authentication category.
-This is called two factor authentication (2FA).
-It is less convenient for the user but adds more security.
+This is called **two factor authentication** (2FA).
+It is **less convenient** for the user **but adds more security**.

 A username/password authentication system is a "what you know" system.
 We are going to look at this mechanism as it is simple and convenient, and doesn't require any additional hardware.
 It can be very secure if implemented correctly by understanding the recommendations in this article.